Submitting Data to SWIMS

 Selecting a Monitoring Site

-Enter the Surface Water Data Viewer Explore the SWDV mapping tool above to see if your preferred monitoring site already has a Station ID.
+Explore the Surface Water Data Viewer mapping tool to see if the Wisconsin DNR already has a Station ID number for your preferred monitoring site.
 If it does have a Station ID, it doesn’t mean that someone is actively monitoring the site.
 It just means that at some point, a biologist or a volunteer collected water quality data at the site.

 Entering and Editing Your Data